vuejs/vitepress/docs/guide/getting-started.md

   VitePress will start a hot-reloading development server at http://localhost:3000.

-By now, you should have a basic but functional VuePress documentation site.
+By now, you should have a basic but functional VitePress documentation site.

 When your documentation site starts to take shape, be sure to read the [deployment guide](./deploy).